This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - If you take diabetes medicine or insulin, take it as directed.
 Missed or wrong doses can cause your blood sugar to go up.

-- Tell your healthcare provider if you continue to have trouble managing your blood sugar.
+- Tell your care team provider if you continue to have trouble managing your blood sugar.
 He or she may change the type, amount, or timing of your diabetes medicine or insulin.
 If you do not take diabetes medicine or insulin, you may need to start.

-- Work with your healthcare provider to develop a sick day plan.
+- Work with your care team provider to develop a sick day plan.
 Illness can cause your blood sugar to rise.
 A sick day plan helps you control your blood sugar level when you are sick.

 Prevent diabetic hyperglycemia:

 - Check your blood sugar levels regularly.
-Ask your healthcare provider how often to check your blood sugar and what your levels should be.
+Ask your care team provider how often to check your blood sugar and what your levels should be.

 - Follow your meal plan.
 Your blood sugar can go up if you eat a large meal or you eat more carbohydrates than recommended.
 Work with a dietitian to develop a meal plan that is right for you.

 - Exercise as directed.
-Exercise can help lower your blood sugar when it is high.
+Physical activity, such as exercise, can help lower your blood sugar when it is high.
 It can also keep your blood sugar levels steady over time.
-Exercise for at least 30 minutes, 5 days a week.
+Be active for at least 30 minutes, 5 days a week.
 Include muscle strengthening activities 2 days each week.
-Do not sit for longer than 90 minutes at a time.
-Work with your healthcare provider to create an exercise plan.
+Do not sit for longer than 30 minutes at a time.
+Work with your care team provider to create an activity plan.
 Children should get at least 60 minutes of physical activity each day.